tsileo/bakthat/README.rst

 You can restore backups **with** or **without** bakthat, you just have to download the backup, decrypt it with `Beefish <http://pypi.python.org/pypi/beefish>`_ command-line tool and untar it.

+Be careful, if you want to be able to **backup/restore your glacier inventory**, you need **to setup a S3 Bucket even if you are planning to use bakthat exclusively with glacier**, all the archives ids are stored under JSON format in a S3 Key.

 Overview
 ========